How to choose between Portugal GTP, D3, D7, D8, Golden Visa and EU Blue Card: expert tips

 Frequently asked questions

-• Is D3 faster than Golden Visa in practice?
+• Is the Global Talent Programme faster than the Golden Visa in practice?

 • Can I apply for D3 without a Portuguese employer?

-No, D3 always requires a Portuguese anchor: either a qualified job offer from a local company or a formal hosting agreement with a Portuguese university or research institution for a structured project.
+No, D3 always requires a Portuguese anchor: a qualified job offer from a local company or a formal hosting agreement.

-• Blue Card vs D3 for senior engineers — what’s the key difference?
+• Blue Card vs D3 vs the Global Talent Programme for senior engineers — what’s the key difference?

-Blue Card is built around a high salary and a standard employment contract, with strict minimum thresholds set as a multiple of the national average.
-D3 has no fixed salary floor: it focuses on whether the role or project counts as highly qualified and can also be structured through research or university collaboration.
+The Blue Card and the D3 visa are built around a high salary and a standard employment contract, with strict minimum thresholds set as a multiple of the national average.
+The GTP has no fixed salary floor: it focuses on whether the role or project counts as highly qualified and can also be structured through research or university collaboration.

 • Does D3 require buying real estate?